Zefrain/Zefrain.github.io/my-website/src/pages/CV_EN.md

           option, has been removed.
 All imperatives regarding binary transfer of values have been removed.

-- encrypt methods implemented by GmSSL.
+- GmSSL suport.

-For domestical securitary reasons, we need different encryption methods from the internaltional suits.
+Because of domestic securitary policy, we need encryption algorithms that are different from the internaltional suits(OpenSSL, GnuTLS).
+So we choose GmSSL project maintained by Zhi Guan.

 - custom settings

-additional preferences with Additional custom features
+Additional preferences with additional custom features

 - password hook